blitline-dev/backburner-allq/README.md

 | `job_serializer_proc` | Lambda serializes a job body to a string to write to the task        |
 | `job_parser_proc`     | Lambda parses a task body string to a hash                           |

-## Breaking Changes

-Before **v0.4.0**: Jobs were placed into default queues based on the name of the class creating the queue. i.e NewsletterJob would be put into a 'newsletter-job' queue.
-As of 0.4.0, all jobs are placed into a primary queue named "my.app.namespace.backburner-jobs" unless otherwise specified.

 ## Usage

-Backburner allows you to create jobs and place them onto any number of beanstalk tubes, and later pull those jobs off the tubes and process them asynchronously with a worker.
+Backburner allows you to create jobs and place them onto any number of allq tubes, and later pull those jobs off the tubes and process them asynchronously with a worker.

 ### Enqueuing Jobs ###